Humberside Police - Total Crime

-Humberside has recorded a 59% increase in the number of Public order offences, which is above the national increase of 24%.
+Humberside has recorded a 77% increase in the number of Public order offences, which is above the national increase of 19%.
 In the previous ONS publication, it was stated that “a large part of this increase is likely to reflect improvements and changes to recording practices.
 For example, incidents that may have previously been recorded as an anti-social behaviour incident may now be recorded as a public order offence”.
 The increase is mainly in the sub-category of ‘Public fear, alarm or distress’, which accounts for around three-quarters of all Public Order offences (both locally and nationally).
 An audit by Humberside’s Force Crime and Incident Registrar (FCIR) in June 2018 found improved incident to crime conversion – “call handling linked to Public Order offences is hugely improved and that will inevitably lead to a crime being recorded now, as opposed to an incident log closed wrongly and ‘under recording’ of Public Order”.
 The FCIR also suggested that, with the additional police officers now recruited and on the streets, the capacity to get to such reports of Public Order is better and therefore a more timely and effective response to such reports that will lead to a crime being recorded more often than not.
 The latest data held by Humberside Police show that the rise is now levelling off, with an increase of 22% in April to June of this year in comparison to April to June of last year.

 CLICK HERE TO VIEW THE FULL RECORDED CRIME DATA FOR THE HUMBERSIDE POLICE FORCE AREA